elastisys/compliantkubernetes/docs/operator-manual/capacity-management.md

 Node resilient environments are set up with enough resources allocated to withstand a single Node failure on a per Node Group basis (e.g., control-plane, worker).
 In other words, the environment should be able to withstand a control-plane Node and worker Node failing simultaneously.

 Zone resilient environments are set up over three Zones.
-All components that have HA capabilities will be spread across all three Zones, such that the environment can withstand a complete Zone failure (e.g., Kubernetes Control Plane, Ceph Mon, Opensearch etc.).
+All components that have HA capabilities will be spread across all three Zones, such that the environment can withstand a complete Zone failure (e.g., Kubernetes Control Plane, Ceph Mon, OpenSearch etc.).

 ## Defining Node Groups